J-Klesper/J-Klesper/README.md

 ## What is my focus right now?
-At the moment I am broadening my horizon regarding Python, especially web applications, different methods/tools to create dashboards and dip my toes into and dipping my toes into machine learning.
+At the moment I am broadening my horizon regarding Python, especially web applications, different methods/tools to create dashboards and dipping my toes into machine learning.
 Learning is satisfying for me, so I will continuously acquire new skills and deepen my knowledge.
 Do you have something you want me to learn?
 Go ahead, tell me!
 I am always open to new interesting topics! :smile: